 Marketing, finally, enters the platform era.

 A modern marketing discipline is continuous, integrated, AI-enabled, and measured against revenue.
-It operates as a platform rather than a project pipeline, runs on the same cadence as the business it serves, and produces work the rest of the company can see, feel, and build upon.
+It operates as a platform rather than a project pipeline, runs on the same cadence as the business it serves, and produces work the rest of the company can see, feel, and build on.

 The people who sell you the work are the people who do the work.
 Two decades of building for Fortune 500 brands, venture-backed startups, and national nonprofits, sitting inside your business as an embedded team rather than a vendor on the other side of a brief.